jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 ![image](https://user-images.githubusercontent.com/91860903/204427963-c4358141-dea0-4cbc-852b-dc15056d714d.png)

-To solve these issues we decided to use the categorical loss function and using a softmax layes as output.
-To impliment this, we tranformed our y_train set by one-hot encoding it into a data set with 3 columns each representing a class.
+We fixed our model by changing our loss funcion to categorical_crossentropy and using softmax as our output layer.
+To impliment this, we encoded our y_train set with one-hot encoding.
+This transformed it into a dataset with 3 columns, each representing a class.
 We also decided to use 'selu' layers instead of 'relu' layers as activation and hidden layers as they handle negative values better.
-The image below is the summay of our model.
+The image below is the summary of our model.

 ![image](https://user-images.githubusercontent.com/91860903/204428513-780fc3c2-e6bb-4fd5-bce7-25ac6045b7b0.png)

 This model was trained for 200 epochs with a batch size of 5 and with a validation set of 10%.
 This model is more accurate as it handels the categorical data better.
 To change the output from 3 columns back to one column, we take the column with the highest value at each row.
-We do this because the model outputs in each row is how strong the model think the input is of the class represented by the column.
-The image below shows the classification report of our model, as we can see the accuracy is 73%.
+We do this because the output in each row is actually a probablity of the outcome corresponding with that row.
+So, we are simply taking the outcome that our model says is the most likely.
+The image below shows the classification report of our model, as we can see, the accuracy is 73%.

 ![image](https://user-images.githubusercontent.com/91860903/204428993-33105d30-acf7-47d0-8862-dc2c77b31ae1.png)